yousefelassal/quote-cron/README.md

 > It is unwise to be too sure of one's own wisdom.
 It is healthy to be reminded that the strongest might weaken and the wisest might err.

 > Science is organized knowledge.
 Wisdom is organized life.

+> For it was not into my ear you whispered, but into my heart.
+It was not my lips you kissed, but my soul.